zzcentury/zzcentury.github.io/blogs/HPE_Aruba_AP_Unauthorized_RCE.md

  (hard-coded login credentials vulnerability + arbitrary administrative command execution vulnerability after login)<br>
 .<br>
 The command I execute in the auto_sw_funcs file is:<br>
-This command can be modified in the exploit_httpserver.py file<br>

 ```
 exploit_cmd = '''